Experts and parents have long been in agreement: No one wants teenagers to have unwanted pregnancies.

 Now, researchers in Australia say they believe there is one approach that can be ruled out.

-According to their study published in The Lancet, school programs that use baby simulators may actually increase the risk of pregnancy for teen girls.
+According to their published in The Lancet, school programs that use baby simulators may actually increase the risk of pregnancy for teen girls.

 Baby simulators are electronic dolls designed to mimic the needs of a real baby.